charliecalvert/CloudNotes/Isit322/Isit322Final2019.md

 - url (make it clickable.
 Or do we want **html_url**?)
 - description
 - filename for the first of the files (You will probably have only one file in your gist)

+## Extra Credit

+Do the same thing for the repos page that you do for the gists.
+That is, take the JSON that you get from GitHub and write it to the database in a collection called repository.
+Create a page in your app to show a few of the fields from your repository collection, picking at least one that is not on your **GetRepos** page.

 ## Change Path in build-copy {#change-path}